nmshd/documentation/_docs_integrate/00-basics.md

 # Support

 There is no general support for the Connector.
-Customer support can be addressed under `support[at]enmeshed.eu`.
+Customer support can be addressed under `support[at]enmeshed.eu` in english or in german.